SMQuazi/profile-viewer/README.md

 <br />

-Create a `.env` file in the root directory with your token for the API
+Create a `./config/.env` file with your token for the API

 ```
 REACT_APP_API_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx